Fine chemical: Traditional chemical synthesis

 A large toolbox of chemical reactions is available for each step of the synthesis of a fine chemical.
 The reactions have been developed on laboratory scale by academia over the last two centuries and subsequently adapted to industrial scale, for instance for the manufacture of dyestuffs & pigments.
-The most comprehensive handbooks describing organic synthetic methods is Methods of Molecular Transformations.
+The most comprehensive handbook describing organic synthetic methods is Methods of Molecular Transformations.
 About 10% of the 26,000 synthetic methods described therein are currently used on an industrial scale for fine chemicals production.
 Amination, condensation, esterification, Friedel–Crafts, Grignard, halogenation (esp. chlorination), and hydrogenation, respectively reduction (both catalytic and chemical) are most frequently mentioned on the websites of individual companies.
-Optically active cyanohydrins, cyclopolymerization, ionic liquids, nitrones, oligonucletides, peptide (both liquid- and solid-phase), electrochemical reactions (e.g., perfluorination) and steroid synthesis are promoted by only a limited number of companies.
+Optically active cyanohydrins, cyclopolymerization, ionic liquids, nitrones, oligonucleotides, peptide (both liquid- and solid-phase), electrochemical reactions (e.g., perfluorination) and steroid synthesis are promoted by only a limited number of companies.
 With the exception of some stereospecific reactions, particularly biotechnology, mastering these technologies does not represent a distinct competitive advantage.
 Most reactions can be carried out in standard multipurpose plants.
 The very versatile organometallic reactions (e.g., conversions with lithium aluminum hydride, boronic acids) may require temperatures as low as -100 °C, which can be achieved only in special cryogenic reaction units, either by using liquefied nitrogen as coolant or by installing a low-temperature unit.
 Other reaction-specific equipment, such as filters for the separation of catalysts, ozone or phosgene generators, can be purchased in many different sizes.
 The installation of special equipment generally is not a critical path on the overall project for developing an industrial-scale process of a new molecule.